aws-samples/aws-cdk-for-emr-on-eks/README.md

 You can run a test application with this command:

+This command uses `local://` scheme to refer to a `pi.py` file as the `entryPoint` for the job.
+This file is already pre-built into the docker image and can be referenced using `local://` scheme.
+Note that the `local://` scheme can only be used to reference files that are pre-built into the docker image.
+It can not be used to refer to files in your local filesystem.

     aws emr-containers start-job-run \
         --virtual-cluster-id <virtual cluster ID> \
         --name sample-job-name \